 Acorns Early vs. Greenlight: Account options

-Acorns Early has two plan options: Basic for $5/month and Family for $10/month.
+GoHenry, now known as Acorns Early, has two plan options: Basic for $5/month and Family for $10/month.
 The only difference between Basic and Family is that Basic allows for one kid and Family allows for four kids.
+However, parents with an Acorns Gold subscription can get Acorns Early at no extra cost.

-Greenlight has three plan options: Core for $5.99/month, Max for $9.98/month and Infinity for $14.98/month.
+Greenlight has four plan options: Core for $5.99/month, Max for $9.98/month, Infinity for $14.98/month, and Family Shield for $24.98/month.
 All of Greenlight’s plans allow up to five kids, and the differences between the plans come down to features.
-Max and Infinity offer extra perks such as cashback rewards, higher savings APYs, purchase protection and identity theft monitoring.
+Max, Infinity and Family Shield offer extra perks such as cashback rewards, saving bonuses, purchase protection and identity theft monitoring.

 Greenlight also doesn’t have any specific age requirements for kids, whereas Acorns Early requires kids to be 6 to 18.